 Your hip flexors are stiff from all the sitting you do.
 Your back is a pretzel, your shoulders are crunched, and your hamstrings are missing-in-action.

-- seated forward bend until you can fold over your thighs and touch your toes.
+- Work on a seated forward bend until you can fold over your thighs and touch your toes.

 - Then, increase the stretch with head-to-knee -- one leg bent, one leg extended straight out on the floor, foot flexed, hands reaching to wrap around your flexed instep.